learning-more/rapidology-plugin/README.md

 Rapidology’s import/export function allows you to easily export any opt-in form you have created.
 This saved form can then be imported into any other WordPress account that has the Rapidology plugin installed.

 ## Changelog

+###1.4.4 - 8/9/16
+* Fixed issue with single word names in the name field being populated as Weblead
+* Fixed issue with Constant Contact submissions not showing success message
+* Fixed issue with Image Orientation not showing on Widget form types

 ###1.4.3 - 5/16/16
 * Added Drip integration
 * Added ConvertKit Integration